mndahlen/CS433-LEGO-DETECTION/readme.md

 ```

 Voila!
 In data/datasets/A_YOLO you will find Set A in YOLO format.
 You can do the equivalent (by configuring the two previous scripts) with Set B!
 Now you are ready to train YOLO!

-**NOTE**

-You need to manually create the directories required for the datasets AND directories for conversion to YOLO format.
-We excuse ourselves for not scripting this since you rarely run the script for generation of data and conversion to YOLO format.
-However, for you to run this demo we have already created them.

 ## Repository explanation
 ### src